 Tropes associated with Vorecats:

 - Badass Cape: He's definitely stronger during the challenge than Dragun remembers.

-- Frontline General: He always tries to go first.
-He justifies this as it gives a morale boost to his men.
+- Frontline General: He always goes first.
+He justifies this as it gives a morale boost to the players under his command.

 - Kindhearted Cat Lover: He just loves cats, as evidenced by his game name.